BelieveDiffusion/tutorials/consistent_character_embedding/README.md

 With all of the settings above, and an image dataset of 25 images, I find that the model tends to become well-trained somewhere between 100-120 training steps.
 To that end, I normally set `Max steps` to `150`.

-For `Save an image to log directory every N steps, 0 to disable` and `Save a copy of embedding to log directory every N steps, 0 to disable`, I usually set these to either `5` or `1`.
-Setting a value of `5` will train more quickly, because SD isn't pausing to generate a "how am I doing?" image and embedding every single step.
-However, it means that you also only have "marker" embeddings to select from every five steps of the generation process.
-Setting a value of `1` saves an image and embedding every single step, giving more scope for picking just the right "Goldilocks" iteration, at the cost of more generation time.
-You're basically trading off flexibility of choosing an iteration against generation time.
-If in doubt, use `5` for both of these numbers (I normally do).
+For `Save an image to log directory every N steps, 0 to disable` and `Save a copy of embedding to log directory every N steps, 0 to disable`, I usually set these to `Save an image` to `5`, and `Save a copy of embedding` to `1`.
+Setting `image` to `5` asks SD to generate a "how am I doing?" image every five steps, so that you can visualize if it is definitely learning.
+Setting `embedding` to `1` means that you have "marker" embeddings for every step of the generation process, giving more precise scope for picking just the right "Goldilocks" iteration.

 ### Training options